 Being open to feedback can also be in your personal life.
-Talking to a coach, counselor, or trust friend about your relationship with your mother, son, or wife is a great way to help you work through the complexities of your thoughts, feelings, needs, and wants.
+Talking to a coach, counselor, or trusted friend about your relationship with your mother, son, daughter, or wife is a great way to help you work through the complexities of your thoughts, feelings, needs, and wants.

 “Never Say Die” Attitude

-Finally, adapting a “Never Say Die” attitude is imperative to success.
-No matter if it is in personal relationships, business, or some other aspect of life.
+Finally, adapting a “Never Say Die” attitude is imperative to success no matter if it is in personal relationships, business, or some other aspect of life.
 Never give up the process of becoming a better man.
 The responsibility to grow is on your shoulders.
 No one else can do it for you!
-There are certainly others who can help and support but there are some things you can only do for yourself.
-This includes taking charge of your growth by reading a book on a subject matter you do not know anything about.
+There are certainly others who can help and support you, but there are certain things you can only do for yourself.
+This includes taking charge of your growth by doing activities such as reading a book on a subject matter you do not know anything about.
 You could attend a lecture or watch a documentary.
-Connect to others in authentic, open relationship.
-Explore you inner-world as much as your outer-world.
-What I mean is take the time to take personal inventory of who you are, where you have been, where you are now, and where you going in life.
+You can intentionally connect with other men who are like minded and want to grown into better versions of themselves.
+You can develop a practice of exploring you inner-world as much as your outer-world.
+This might involve meditation, mindfulness, and taking inventory of your thoughts, feelings, needs, etc.

 Blessings to you as you journey towards being a better man!